-While it is easy to think that facility siting and location of occupied buildings are only a concern for management, there is a lot that people working in the plant have to contribute.
+While it is easy to think that facility siting and location of occupied buildings are concerns for management, many people working in the plant have much to contribute.
 For example:

-- Understand your plant's facility siting studies.
-Know which areas of your plant are off limits for temporary buildings.
-Make sure that any changes in building location, or in plant operations near occupied buildings, are thoroughly evaluated using the site Management of Change (MOC) process. - Point out differences between facility siting studies and the way buildings are actually used.
-For example, management may believe that a local control hut in the plant is used infrequently, but operators may know that it is actually regularly occupied for long periods of time. - Don't seek refuge from a potential explosion in a building that is not designed for a blast.
-An explosion creates a pressure wave, and buildings which are not built to withstand an explosion are likely to be heavily damaged or completely destroyed.
-A person is more likely to be injured by the collapse of a building which is not blast resistant than by the same pressure wave in an open area. - As soon as you become aware of a flammable material release which could create a flammable vapor cloud, follow your plant's emergency procedures, including sounding evacuation alarms to ensure that non-essential personnel evacuate process units and nearby buildings. - Assure that nonessential personnel are not allowed in the process area during high hazard operations for example, plant start-up, emergency shutdown, plant upsets. - Insist that process upsets that result in hazardous material releases are properly investigated and corrective actions taken.
+• Understand your plant's facility siting studies.
+Know which areas of your plant are off-limits for temporary buildings.
+Make sure that any changes in building location, or in plant operations near occupied buildings, are thoroughly evaluated using the site's Management of Change (MOC) process.

+• Point out differences between facility siting studies and the way buildings are actually used.
+For example, management may believe that a local control hut in the plant is used infrequently, but operators may know that it is actually regularly occupied for long periods of time.

+• Do not seek refuge from a potential explosion in a building that is not designed for a blast.
+An explosion creates a pressure wave, and buildings that are not built to withstand an explosion are likely to be heavily damaged or completely destroyed.
+A person is more likely to be injured by the collapse of a building that is not blast-resistant than by the same pressure wave in an open area.

+• As soon as you become aware of a flammable material release that could create a flammable vapor cloud, follow your plant's emergency procedures, including sounding evacuation alarms to ensure that nonessential personnel evacuate process units and nearby buildings.

+• Assure that nonessential personnel are not allowed in the process area during high-hazard operations - for example, plant start-up, emergency shutdown, plant upsets.

+• Insist that process upsets that result in hazardous material releases are properly investigated and corrective actions are taken.